scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 of data is repeatedly asked for to make appointments, on consent forms and in reminder cards.

 Privacy and compliance is an important aspect of setting up a vaccine clinic and information infrastructure for it.
-The key aspect ensuring privacy that conforms to HIPAA requirements is restricting access to private health information (PHI).
+The key aspect ensuring privacy that conforms to HIPAA requirements is restricting access to Protected Health Information (PHI).
 For electronic systems, that means all data containing PHI should be encrypted when at rest and encrypted when in transit.
 For paper systems (including the printed forms mentioned below), papers containing PHI must be not be left in the open and when unattended be in a locked room or container where access is restricted to authorized use.
 Finally, for any cloud infrastructure the appropriate Business Associate Agreements must be in place.

 .. figure:: diagram.pdf